 - 5) Mortality.
-Mortality at 80% of the 1994 Variable Annuity MGDB Mortality Tables (1994 MGDB tables) through age 95 increasing by 1% each year to 100% of the 1994 MGDB tables at age 115 shall be assumed in the projection used to the determine the greatest present value amount required under section A3.3)B)2)(b). - 6) Projection Frequency.
+Mortality at 70% of the 1994 Variable Annuity MGDB Mortality Tables (1994 MGDB tables) through age 85 increasing by 1% each year to 100% of the 1994 MGDB tables at age 115 shall be assumed in the projection used to the determine the greatest present value amount required under section A3.3)B)2)(b). - 6) Projection Frequency.
 The projection used to determine the greatest present value amount required under section A3.3)B)2)(b) shall be calculated using an annual or more frequent time step, such as quarterly.
 For time steps more frequent than annual, assets supporting Account Values at the start of a year may be retained in such funds until year-end (i.e., margin earned during the year will earn the fund rates instead of the Discount Rate until year end) or removed after each time step.
 However, the same approach shall be applied for all years.
 Similarly, projected benefits, lapses, elections and other contractholder activity can be assumed to occur annually or at the end of each time step, but the approach shall be consistent for all years. - 7) Contractholder Election Rates.
-Contractholder election rates shall be 15% per annum for any elective ITM benefit except guaranteed withdrawal benefits, but only to the extent such election does not terminate a more valuable benefit subject to election.
-GMDBs are not benefits subject to election.
-Exception: Contractholder election rates shall be 100% at the last opportunity to elect an ITM benefit, but only to the extent such election does not terminate a more valuable benefit subject to election.
-A benefit is more valuable if it is more ITM in absolute dollars using the definition of ITM in subsection 5).
+Contractholder election rates for exercisable ITM guaranteed living benefits other than GMWBs shall be 5% per annum if the living benefit is less than 10% ITM, 15% per annum if the living benefit is 10% or more ITM and less than 20% ITM, and 25% per annum if the living benefit is more than 20% ITM.
+In addition, the election rate for an exercisable ITM guaranteed living benefit shall be 100% at the last model duration to elect such benefit.
+This 100% election rate shall be used when a Guaranteed Maturity Annuity Benefit [It is not clear what a Guaranteed Maturity Annuity Benefit is at the earliest date that the benefit is exercisable and in-the-money.
+However, the contractholder election rate for any exercisable ITM guaranteed living benefit shall be zero if exercise would cause the extinction of a guaranteed living benefit having a larger Current Value.
+For this purpose, GMDBs are not benefits subject to election.

-For guaranteed minimum withdrawal benefits, a partial withdrawal equal to the applicable percentage in Table III applied to the contract's maximum allowable partial withdrawal shall be projected.
-However, if the contract's minimum allowable partial withdrawal exceeds the partial withdrawal from applying the rate in Table III to the contract's maximum allowable partial withdrawal, then the contract's minimum allowable partial withdrawal shall be projected.
+For guaranteed minimum withdrawal benefits, a partial withdrawal, if allowed by contract provisions, equal to the applicable percentage in Table III applied to the contract's maximum allowable partial withdrawal shall be assumed.
+However, if the contract's minimum allowable partial withdrawal exceeds the partial withdrawal from applying the rate in Table III to the contract's maximum allowable partial withdrawal, then the contract's minimum allowable partial withdrawal, then the contract's minimum allowable partial withdrawal shall be assumed.